I was a teenager when I ate my first steak tartare. I did not like its taste at all.

 If you want, you can add the egg yolks to the meat and mix but you can also serve it separately with the extras on the plate.
 These extras can include: onion, pickles, pickled mushrooms and possibly marinated sprats.
 In addition, butter and fresh bread complement the dish perfectly.

-What You need to know when making steak with extras.
+Good to know when making steak tartare with extras.

 Red onion can be substituted by shallots.
 It has a delicate flavour and goes perfectly with the meat.